-The average student attendance rate was approximately 90.28%.
-The ratio of boys to girls is close to 1:1.
-The attendance rate for some displaced, international students may fall below 80%.
+The average student attendance rate was approximately 91.13%.
+The ratio of boys to girls is close to 3:2.
+The attendance rate for some displaced, international students under 80%.
 Such students are reported to DHA (Department of Home Affairs through PRISMS), after we issue them with a Notice of Intent to Report letter, as per DHA requirements.
 After they leave, our attendance rate increases, significantly.
-Most of our students maintain an attendance rate that is in the high 90s.
+Most of our students maintain an attendance rate that is close to 90%.

-• Total number of students included in 2017 attendance records (7-12) 148 • Total Teaching days during 2017 189 • Average number of teaching days attended by each student (7-12) 182 • Students' attendance (7-12) as a percentage of teaching days 90.28%
+• Total number of students included in 2018 attendance records (7-12) 129 • Total Teaching days during 2018 189 • Average number of teaching days attended by each student (7-12) 172 • Students' attendance (7-12) as a percentage of teaching days 91%

-Year Group Attendance Average Percentage
+Year Group Attendance Average

+Percentage

-HSP 1 94
+HSP 1 92

 HSP 2 89

-Year 7 94
+Year 7 93

 Year 8 89

 Year 9 91

-Year 10 88
+Year 10 89

-Year 11 89
+Year 11 91

-Year 12 89
+Year 12 95

-Student Average

-Across the School 90.28%
+Student Average Across the School 91.13%

 Student non-attendance is managed by counselling each student, in order to determine their individual circumstances; families are informed and invited to attend an interview with the Director of Welfare and Operations to discuss strategies to improve student attendance.
 All students have their attendance monitored daily in the Tutor Group class held every morning and recorded on Denbigh.
-The Student Services Officer contacts the parents/guardians of students who are absent to determine and record a reason for absence.
+The Student Services Officers contacts the parents/guardians of students who are absent to determine and record a reason for absence.
 Students who have a poor attendance record and after liaising with parents are referred to the Student Liaison Officer for follow up and to Children Services.